uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 * Regrades -> Gradescope only
 * Personal issues -> Email your professor

-## Course Description
+# Course Description

-{: .no_toc }
-Analyzes modern software engineering practice for multi-person projects; methods for requirements specification, design, implementation, verification, and maintenance of large software systems; advanced software development techniques and large project management approaches; project planning, scheduling, resource management, accounting, configuration control, and documentation.
-Prerequisite: CS 2150 with a grade of C- or higher.
+A first course in software engineering and software construction, this course focuses on bringing the programming concepts learned in a first course in data structures and algorithms together to begin to teach students how to build more complex systems.
+The course covers introductory topics in testing, software design principles, design patterns, functional programming, and data storage and manipulation.
+Completed CS 2100 with a C- or better.

-### Course Objectives
+## Course Objectives
 {: .no_toc }
 Upon completion of this course students will:

 * coming soon